Groups

 Younger Girls Group

-The younger girls group is designed to be a safe and encouraging place for girls on the spectrum to learn the skills to increase their ability to socialise and maintain friendships, use social language and reduce their anxiety around socialisation with others.
+The younger girl’s group is designed to be a safe and encouraging place for girls on the spectrum to learn the skills to increase their ability to socialise and maintain friendships, use social language, and reduce their anxiety around socialisation with others.
 This is done through video modelling, play and arts and crafts activities.
-Each fortnight a topic is covered that incorporates the principles of Social Thinking.
-The group involves arts, crafts and games.
+Each fortnight, a topic is covered that incorporates the principles of neurodiversity and increasing self-esteem/awareness.
+The group involves arts, crafts, and games.
+Group A is facilitated by a Speech Pathologist and group B is facilitated by a Speech Pathologist and Psychologist

 High School Transition Group

-The High School Transition Group will be a reoccurring fortnightly group providing opportunity for neurodivergent young people (autistic, ADHD, intellectual disability etc.) who are preparing to transition or have just transitioned to high school.
+The High School Transition Group will be a recurring fortnightly group providing opportunities for neurodivergent young people (autistic, ADHD, intellectual disability etc.) who are preparing to transition or have just transitioned to high school.
 The group is best suited for tweens and teens in Grade 6 or Year 7.
-Group activities will centre around social identity, navigating teenage social difficulties, high school expectations, independence skills, as well as mental health strategies for navigating the teen years.
+Group activities will centre around social identity, navigating teenage social difficulties, high school expectations, independence skills, as well as strategies for navigating the teen years.
+The group will be facilitated by 2 Speech Pathologists.